outpostyoga/athenaemCore/README.md

 - inASchool
 - inTheWild

+MEMORY.
+Always have a shutdown function that gracefully exits all known waiting loops, timeouts and intervals so that the application closes itself w/o any forces.
+This is to confirm you know all open loops and are managing them in code.
+If your shutdown command doesn't gracefully let the application close itself, you are running on steroids and Frankenstein's monsters.

 NETCODE.
 Fastest solution available.
 Use it.
 There is no reason not to.
 - `const $0O_object = Object.create ( null );` // Replaces { } or new Object ( ).
 - `$0O_set[word] = ($0O_set[word] || 0) + 1;` // Uninitialized increment.